NeuralNetworkVerification/Marabou/ArtifactReadme.txt

 the information for this iteration can be compared to that in the complete_logs folder, to see that, e.g., that the number of explored states match.

-The machines we used to run the experiments all had the following
-specifications:
-  - OS: Ubuntu 16.04.1 LTS
-  - Cores: 8 (altough Reluplex itself is single-threaded)
-  - RAM: 32 gigabyte
-  - CPU: Intel(R) Xeon(R) CPU E5-2637 v4 @ 3.50GHz